ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

   To manipulate the OpenMANIPULATOR-X in the [task space]{: .popup}.
 Enter the kinematics pose of the OpenMANIPULATOR-X end-effector(tool) in the [task space]{: .popup} and the total time of the trajectory.
 Then click the `send` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI4.png)

-  To create a drawing trajectory with the OpenMANIPULATOR.
-First, choose the drawing trajectory type(line, circle, rhombus, heart).
+  To create a drawing trajectory with OpenMANIPULATOR-X. First, choose the drawing trajectory type(line, circle, rhombus, heart).
 And enter the parameters according to the drawing trajectory type and the total time of the drawing trajectory.
 Then click the `send` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI5.png)

 ## [Teleoperation](#teleoperation)